NetHero-es/ansible-switch-update/README.md

 ## Prerequisites

-Before you run the playbook, you need to install the following software:
+Before you run the playbook, you need to download/install the following software:

 - Ansible (version 2.9 or later)
 - HP Comware Firmware image